dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 reading a PR discussion thread whether "consensus" has been reached or not, but this might be ambiguous or intimidating to first-time contributors.

 When are or are not accepted DEPs binding?
-Presumably a technical DEP should indicate
+Presumably a technical DEP should indicate whether it is optional or mandatory.

 Are "standard"/technical and "process" the right categories and terms to use?
 Some DEP systems (like the IETF one) also use terminology like "informational"